Redocly/redocly-vs-code/README.md

 - The extension requires a `.redocly.yaml` configuration file in your workspace.
 Read how to create it [in the Configuration section](#configuration).

 - Note that the extension only works with YAML files.
+Validation for JSON files is supported starting with version `0.2.0` of the extension.

+### Limitations

+Be aware that the extension may be affected by some limitations of the VS Code editor.

+So far, we have identified these limitations:

+- Special characters `/`, `$` and `#` do not trigger VS Code suggestions
+- VS Code doesn't suggest values while inside a snippet

 ## Installation